Categories

 Once it was a one stop shop serving the 11,000 hectare Montalto estate and adjacent town of Ballynahinch.
 A saw workshop occupied the undercroft with a threshing mill overhead.
 Now it is a one stop shop for wedding ceremonies, suppers and dancing.
 The beauty of things, lights and shadows, motions and faces, provide quick sensory impressions against the tapestry of charcoal grey cut stone and burnt red brick walls.

-Like Montalto House itself, the semi-basement level of the mill was excavated during conversion to increase penetration of natural light into the interior.
+Like Montalto House itself, the semi basement level of the mill was excavated during conversion to increase penetration of natural light into the interior.
 As a result, the front arched window overlooks the chiselled wonder of rocks.
-“That view acts as a reminder to bridal parties that marriage should be built upon rock solid foundations!” jests David Anderson MVO OBE, manager of Montalto House.
+“That view acts as a reminder to bridal parties that marriage should be built upon rock solid foundations!” jests David Anderson OBE, manager of Montalto House.
 A wall has been constructed behind the outcrop to prevent glimmering parallels of light from vehicles in the car park roaring across the room.

 Brick piers and beams conceal air vents in the main space.
 To one side, a vaulted passageway leads to the crisp darkness of the plant room.
 The air vent above this streaked artery is exposed to create a more contemporary look.
 On the other side, a little vaulted bar is lit by a trio of lunette windows.
 The gradual gradient of a disabled access ramp doubles as a standing area.
 Candle niches are carved out of the walls.